A6M5 Model 52 Zero Manufacture Number 4340 Tail 61-131

 Aircraft History

-Built by Mitsubishi, estimated date of assembly December 1943.
-Assigned to the 261st Kokutai.
+Built by Mitsubishi estimated date of assembly December 1943.
+Delivered to the Imperial Japanese Navy (IJN) as A6M5 Model 52 Zero manufacture number 4340.

 Wartime History

-TAIC identified the plane as TAIC 7, later to be known as FE-130 and T2-130 when turned over to the U. S. Army Air Forces test organization at Wright Field.
-At one time it had the name "Tokyo Rose" on its engine cowling, the number 4340 in large numerals on the left side of the aft fuselage, a simple "V" shaped marking on its fin, T.A.I.C.
+At one time it had the name "Tokyo Rose" on its engine cowling, the number 4340 in large numerals on the left side of the aft fuselage, a simple "V" shaped marking on its fin and T.I.A.C.
 7 on its fin above the "V" shaped marking, and the number "12" on its rudder.

 Later, the TAIC marking was removed and a large "V" marking somewhat resembling the emblem the 68th Hikou Sentai applied on the tail.
 The number "12" remained but was partially covered by the lower arm of the tail marking.
-A white band with red trim was added to the aft fuselage, as seen in your picture.
+A white band with red trim was added to the aft fuselage.
 The spinner and the cowling flaps were red.

 Display